 - Our Jr. Youth Group (6th-8th grades) has social gatherings, works together on service projects, and participates in other monthly activities.

-- Our YRUU (Young Religious Unitarian Universalists) high school program meets weekly to have discussions, host workshops and guest speakers, participate in service projects, and enjoy fun outings together.
+- Our YRUU (Young Religious Unitarian Universalists) high school program meets Sunday after service to have discussions, host workshops and guest speakers, participate in service projects, and enjoy fun outings together.